 It’s less about getting things right and more about the progress that if we feel like we’re making progress towards something, our brain sees it as success.

-- Progress mindset depends on willpower and motivation.
+- A progress mindset depends on willpower and motivation.

 - This mindset constantly updates through success and failure feelings.